-In NYC after IDA, Biden calls climate 'everybody's crisis'
+In NYC after Ida, Biden calls climate 'everybody's crisis'

 “Let him see everything that we’re going through and hopefully we can get the help that we need because there’s a lot of loss,” she said.

-Lou DeFazio, a contractor and three-decade resident of Manville, sat on his porch with a small Trump flag waving beside him and Kaycee, his dog barking through an open window.
-DeFazio said the town needs better planning instead of presidential visits.
+Lou DeFazio, a contractor and three-decade Manville resident, sat on his porch with a small Trump flag waving beside him and said the town needed better planning instead of presidential visits.

 More than half of the deaths, 27, were recorded in New Jersey.
 In New York City, 13 people were killed, including 11 in Queens.

-Biden's visit follows a Friday trip to Louisiana, where Hurricane Ida first made landfall, killing at least 13 people in the state and plunging New Orleans into darkness.
-Power is being slowly restored.
+Biden's visit followed his Friday trip to Louisiana, where Hurricane Ida first made landfall on Aug.
+29, killing at least 15 people in the state.
+He also used the visit to argue for infrastructure spending.

 Manville, situated along New Jersey's Raritan River, is almost always hard-hit by major storms.
 It was the scene of catastrophic flooding in 1998 as the remnants of Tropical Storm Floyd swept over New Jersey.
 It also sustained serious flooding during the aftermath of Hurricane Irene in 2011 and Superstorm Sandy in 2012.